Fall 2020 High School Credit Recovery Briefing Page

 - Please download a copy of our academic calendars now!

-- Courses open to enrollment on Monday August 31, 2020, and MTDA Credit Recovery teacher services will start on September 8, 2020.
+- Courses (including orientation) are open to enrollment on Monday, August 31, 2020, and MTDA Credit Recovery teacher services will start on September 8, 2020.

 - All students new to the MTDA credit recovery program must complete the mandatory Orientation program.
 The program is called “Credit Recovery Orientation” in GeniusSIS and must receive a “pass” to be able to enroll in content-specific courses.
 Once a student takes and completes the orientation, they do not need to complete it again.
 However, some facilitators do ask students to retake the orientation if they were not previously successful in the MTDA CR format.

 - The orientation program is approximately 2-3 hours of engagement time, dependent on student skill, reading level, and motivation.
 Students that do not complete orientation in a reasonable amount of time should be considered high need enrollments and provided additional direct support locally.

 - As of Fall 2018, we have moved Credit Recovery Orientation into our “short course” format.
 It is fundamentally the same as in past years, but, among other options for short courses.
 Please see important details on the Short Course description page.